 The voltage in Brazil is sometimes 110 volts, sometimes 220 volts.
 There are often sockets for both voltages, but if you want to be safe, you only have to bring devices (razor, hairdryer, etc.) switching buttons for both voltages, Brazil uses N-type plugs.
 An adapter is required.

 In restaurants, the bill usually shows 10% for service.
-(If not, the invoice is: “gorjeta não incluída”).
-Tipping is not expected, but you should round up the total amount.
-Many hotels charge tax rates of 5 to 15%.
-Reasonable for room staff and luggage carriers: about R$ 10.
+If not, the bill indicates: “serviço não incluída”.
+Extra tipping, in this case, is not expected, but you should round up the total amount.
+If the service is not included, you should give 10-15%.
+Reasonable for room staff and luggage carriers: about R$ 15-25.